Slamsneider/SimpleHtmlChatAgents/README.md

 Those added together must be less than the total tokens available for the model.

-### Temperature
-The temperature parameter controls the randomness of the response.
-Lower values will result in more predictable responses, while higher values will result in more surprising responses.
-The default value is 0.7.

 ### Max Tokens
 The max_tokens parameter controls how many tokens should be reserved to contain the response.